Ian Eagle, Brooklyn Nets Play-by-Play Announcer

 Eagle earned a National Sports Emmy nomination in 2019 for his NCAA March Madness play-by-play work and in 2015 for his NFL and NCAA March Madness play-by-play work for CBS Sports and Turner Sports.

-"Bird" was named New York State Sportscaster of the Year by the National Sportscasters and Sportswriters Association four of the last six years: in 2013, 2014 (sharing with WNBC-TV's Bruce Beck), 2016 and 2018.
+“Bird” has been named New York State Sportscaster of the Year by the National Sportscasters and Sportswriters Association five times: in 2013, 2014 (sharing with WNBC-TV’s Bruce Beck), 2016, 2018 and 2019.
 In November 2018, Eagle received the Marty Glickman Award for Leadership in Sports Media from the Newhouse School at Syracuse University, his alma mater.

 The YES Network, the most-watched regional sports network in the country 15 of the last 17 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets, MLS' New York City FC and WNBA's New York Liberty.
 The network has won 126 New York Emmy Awards since its 2002 launch.